gndrmnn/nodepool/doc/source/configuration.rst

     or undesirable.

   ``api_timeout``
-    Timeout for the Nova client in seconds.
+    Timeout for the OpenStack API calls client in seconds.

   ``service-type``